Negative Scanning

 • Our Standard Grade process utilises various auto-feed systems for volume image scanning at lower resolutions and provides for no digital correction.

-• Our Family Grade process only employs high-resolution flat-bed scanners to capture the image before professional photo editors manually colour correct, digitally clean-up and organise the scanned image.
+• Our Family Grade process only employs high-resolution flat-bed scanners to capture the image.

 • Our Archival Grade process only employs high-resolution flat-bed scanners to capture the image to its maximum value before professional photo editors provide both a manually colour corrected and digitally clean-up image as well as a RAW TIFF (master) file.